-These works have been shown nationally and internationally in both juried and invitational exhibitions.
-Many of them have been published, won awards, and are in permanent and private collections.
-He continues to create prints to this day.
+His prints have been shown nationally and internationally in both invitational and competitive juried exhibitions.
+Some works have been published, won awards, and are in permanent and private collections.
+He continues to make prints to this day.
 You can view more at brandonwilliamsart.com and meet him in person at a conference or in the studio where he spends his free time.